espruino/EspruinoDocs/boards/Bangle.js2.md

 Bangle.js 2 does have short circuit protection, please do not leave your cable plugged in or it might attract itself to the nearest magnetic (probably conductive) object and short out.

+**DO NOT CONNECT A BANGLE.JS 1 CHARGE CABLE TO BANGLE.JS 2** - there are a different
+number of pins and connecting it could cause damage to your device.

 Apps
 ----